 For the past several days it’s been 90 plus degrees here in Angers (the city where we live in France) and the last thing I want to do was create extra heat in our non-air-conditioned apartment.
 Normally the weather is pretty mild here – we even had a few days of snow last winter – but these last few days have been crazy-hot.
 Therefore, I’ve been on a mission to find recipes and ideas for cold salads or anything else that doesn’t need to be cooked.
 This corn and chickpea fiesta salad definitely beats the heat, and it has one of my favorite flavor combinations – cilantro and lime.

-- 3 cups cherry tomatoes, quartered (about 1 pound)
+- 3 cups cherry or grape tomatoes, quartered (about 1 pound)

 - 1 green bell pepper, diced